 But there are no rules.
 You can start as you are able.
 It can be as little or as intricate as you want.
 What helps is the idea that any food preparation will help you feel in control of your day.

 Once you are able to plan your meals, you’ll want to get behind why you’re mindlessly eating.
 There is a difference between being hungry and eating to hide your emotions.
 To find out what is driving your desire to eat, you need to pay attention to what you’re feeling when you want to eat.

 Sometimes in the moment, our emotions overpower our resolve.
 That’s ok.
 It’s about progress, not perfection.
 And it’s about practice.
 You can strengthen your ability to eat only at regular times simply by doing it.

 But you don’t have to white-knuckle it through your day.
 You can also give yourself a better chance of resisting emotional eating by using a timer.

-Provider Erin Darling explains
+Coach Erin Darling explains

 Another option is to lean into the feelings behind the craving, but give yourself a better choice.
 If you’re craving sweets, a small piece of dark chocolate can satisfy the urge while not offsetting your nutritional goals.

 You can also look for flavor in different ways.